pmohinder/platform-docs/12_Tables/Readme.md

 As a result, you can run simple SQL queries to simple gain visibility for a *point in time* view of the endpoint node.

-PolyLogyx has extended and optimized osquery to support detection and response use cases by adding new tables (see below).
+EclecticIQ ER client has extended and optimized osquery to support detection and response use cases by adding new tables (see below).
 Where required, the tables are real time (evented) in nature to ensure all activity is captured for analysis and investigation.